hermanhavva/reachability-matrix-with-BFS-DFS/README.md

 **DFS** on
 Adjacency Matrix and Adjacency Lists

-# How we gather data and compare it
+# 📊 How we gather data and compare it
 Perform 20+ iterations with different Graphs but same parameters(density, verticesAmount) and find average time for each algorithm and its modification.
+Little spoiler: DFS is on average faster than BFS.

-# Code info
+# 👨‍💻 Code info
 `Graph` class is a reperesentation of an undirecred unweighted graph.
 It features methods like `.GetAdjacencyMatrix()`, `.GetAdjacencyLists()` for effective retrieval the representation of the `Graph` instance.
 There are also methods to print both things.

 `Graph.Node` class is nested inside `Graph` class, essentialy a part of the `Graph` class.
 Each `Node` instance has a name and method `.AddNeighbour()` which enables building Adjacency List for each vertex in Graph.